cda-tum/mqt-bench/README.md

 **Detailed documentation and examples are available at [ReadTheDocs](https://mqt.readthedocs.io/projects/bench).**

+## Availability as a PennyLane Dataset

+MQT Bench is also available as a [Pennylane dataset](https://pennylane.ai/datasets/other/mqt-bench).

 ## Acknowledgements

 The Munich Quantum Toolkit has been supported by the European